Bronya-Rand/reimagined-couscous/chars/[HSR] Firefly (Fandom Ver)/README.md

   > Due to this, she will not be aware of all of the characters she will meet throughout the HSR Penacony story.

-- Example chats have been handcrafted to make it sound Firefly-like, focusing on her self-concious, brattiness, etc.
+- Example chats have been handcrafted to make it sound Firefly-like, focusing on her generosity, kindness, etc.